Don't Wait Till it's Too Late: Identifying Unsafe Trees

-Tree removal is a difficult and potentially dangerous task.
-If a tree is dead or ill-healthed, or is at risk to fall, the tree may need to be removed to prevent damage to the property and to make sure that the tree is safe.
-But how can you tell if a tree needs to be removed?
-In this article, we’ll guide you through the signs to watch out at and guide you decide the right time to call experts.
+Tree removal is a complex and potentially dangerous task.
+If a tree is dying or diseased or is at risk to fall, the tree may need to be removed in order to protect the property and to make sure that the tree is safe.
+But how can you tell whether a tree should be cut down?
+We’ll take you through the signs to look out at and guide you determine whether it’s time to call the professionals.

-One of the obvious signs that a tree should be removed is if it’s dead or dying.
-Dead trees do not have leaves and can have a lifeless appearance.
-If a tree has no leaves or signs of growth, it is likely dead.
-Additionally, the bark of dead trees could be cracked, dry or peeling.
+One of the evident signs that a tree needs to be removed is if it’s dying or dead.
+Dead trees do not have leaves and could appear lifeless.
+If a tree has no leaves or evidence of growth, it is likely dead.
+The bark of dead trees may be dry, cracked or peeling.

-Diseased trees could pose a danger to other trees and plants in the area.
-The most common signs of disease on trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the root or the trunk.
-If you think your tree is suffering from disease It is essential to have it inspected by a professional arborist.
+Diseased trees may pose a threat to the other plants and trees within the vicinity.
+The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the root and the top.
+If you suspect your tree is suffering from disease It is essential to have it examined by an arborist who is a professional.

 Leaning Trees